-FINAL APPROVAL OF THE ADOPTION IS PLANNED FOR AT THE AUGUST 1, 2016 CITY COUNCIL REGULAR MEETING.
+FINAL APPROVAL OF THE PLAN IS SCHEDULED FOR THE APRIL 3, 2017 CITY COUNCIL REGULAR MEETING.

 Rain and snowmelt that collects on impervious surfaces like roofs, roads and parking areas, becomes stormwater runoff.
 Runoff that reaches our rivers or infiltrates into our groundwater often carries harmful pollutants.
 Heavy metals, lawn and garden chemicals, animal waste, sediment, petroleum products,and trash are common pollutants found in stormwater.
 In fact, urban runoff is responsible for more than 60% of the water pollution in Washington State!